connorhazen/logo/doc/Simulation_API.md

 * all of CellVisual class

-* clear and replace colors from View method
+* clear and replace colors from ViewInterface method

 * the rest of the controllerPackage is internal